chicojunior/chicojunior/README.md

 Front-End Developer
 -------------------

-With over 8 years of experience as a Front-end Developer, I specialize in building intuitive and responsive web interfaces, primarily using Angular and TypeScript.
+I’ve been working as a Front-end Developer since 2015, specializing in building intuitive and responsive web interfaces with a focus on Angular and TypeScript.

 🌍 Based in Porto, Portugal (originally from Fortaleza, Brazil).